dictation-toolbox/natlink/NatlinkSource/readme.md

 contribute to.

 Later on the python 3 port as well as x64 support may be added.
+# important developer notes

+natlink runs as  a COM object hosted in a windows service.

+If you are a developer or finding natlink just hangs and you want to debug:
+- check that the Dragon Service Properties, Log On tab,  has the Local System Account as the Log on as, and "Allow service to interact with the desktop" is checked.
+- make sure any Command Shell or Power Shell sessions are opened with administrator privileges (i.e. "run as administrator").
+Otherwise the regsvr32 command will fail without any useful error messages.

 # Compile instructions
 Currently only tested on windows